Teacher Compensation Dashboard

 Tennessee: Tennessee Partners for Health.
 Tennessee’s premium rates only encompass the approximately 45% state subsidy found in the healthcare documentation.

 Texas: Teacher Retirement System of Texas.
-The state has moved to a regionally-based health care plan benefit cost structure.
+The state has moved to a region-based health care plan benefit cost structure.
 The state was divided into 20 regions in 2023 and each region has an adjusted premium, deductible and out of pocket cost differentiation.
 SREB averaged the figures across the state to reach the sums provided in the health benefits section for 2023.
 See this webpage for exact figures in each of the 20 regions.

 Virginia: Virginia Department of Human Resource Management